top of page

 — Japanese Lyric Cultural & Language Room —

-The original song, released in 1985 by Yoshimi Iwasaki, stands as a monumental milestone in the world of anime music.
-It served as the first opening theme for the legendary anime Touch, based on the manga by Mitsuru Adachi.
-The story begins with a love triangle involving twin brothers—Kazuya, the hardworking and perfect younger brother, and Tatsuya, the talented but seemingly lazy older brother—and their childhood friend and heroine, Minami Asakura.
-However, the tale reaches a cruel turning point: on the day of the regional final, Kazuya tragically dies in a car accident while trying to save a child.
+The original song, released in 1985 by Yoshimi Iwasaki, is a milestone in the world of anime music.
+It served as the first opening theme for the national hit anime Touch, based on the manga by Mitsuru Adachi.
+The story begins with a love triangle involving twin brothers—Kazuya, the hardworking perfectionist, and Tatsuya, the talented but seemingly lazy elder brother—alongside their childhood friend and heroine, Minami Asakura.
+However, their peaceful daily lives are eventually tossed about by a cruel and unexpected destiny.

 1. 呼吸を止めて一秒 あなた真剣な目をしたから